 This seminar assesses the present state of computer-based design by situating today's digital turn within the long duration of the history of cultural technologies.
 It describes the technical logics of hand-making, mechanical reproductions, and digital making, highlighting the differences between digital variability, manual and artisanal variations, and the mechanical mass-production of identical copies.
 Examples discussed include: identical reproduction crucial in architectural history, and particularly on the early modern invention of architectural notations and of architectural authorship (the rise of the ‘Albertian paradigm’ in the Renaissance), and the modernist principle of standardization in the 20th century.
 A brief history of the digital turn and of its theoretical and technological premises is outlined: from Post-Modernism and Deconstructivism and the Deleuzian ‘Fold’ to the spline-dominated environment of the 1990s; from free-form, topology and digital formalism to mass-customization, non-standard seriality to more recent developments in digital interactivity, participatory making and building information modeling (BIM).
 Lastly, it discusses the present state of digital design theory, particularly the issue of Big Data, its cultural and epistemological implications, and its consequences for the making of form (theories of emergence, self-organizing systems, form-finding, material computation, complexity, and discretization).

 N.B.
-All option modules have limited enrolment: please contact the Programme Leader, Dr Peg Rawes, for further information.
+Please be aware that all option modules have limited enrolment and not all option modules run every year: please contact the Programme Leader, Dr Peg Rawes, for further information.

 BENVGBE2 Architectural History Dissertation with Oral Examination